JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-11-11-KBay-Airbrushing.md

 - Centrifuge the 1.5 mL tube with the symbiont fraction at 4°C, 7000 rpm, 5 min.
 - Remove supernatent from symbiont tube, leaving the pellet.
 - Add 900 uL of SDS to the pellet - this is our 1:1 dilution.
-- Resuspend with pipette tip, vortex or homogenize if needed to break up chunks.
+- Homogenize to break up chunks.
-	- It may get 'soapy'.
+	- It may get 'soapy' or spill over the tube when homogenizing.
 - In a new 1.5 mL tube, add 300 uL of the 1:1 dilution and 600 uL of SDS - this is our 1:3 dilution.
 - In a new 1.5 mL tube, add 300 uL of the 1:3 dilution and 600 uL of SDS - this is our 1:9 dilution.
 - Pipette 150 uL triplicates of the 1:3 and 1:9 dilution into a 96-well flat bottom plate.
+	- Briefly vortex tubes before pipetting samples into plate.
 - Take to Guava for counting!